-- Learn about the four phases of emergency management: mitigation, preparedness, response, and recovery. - Analyze past disasters and examine effectiveness of the current all-hazards approach to emergency management. - Learn about natural and technological hazards, and develop hazard and vulnerability assessments. - Study new and innovative methods for preparing communities and organizations to address the risk of emergencies, disasters, and catastrophes. - Build leadership, communication, decision-making and problem solving skills through the development and completion of incident command system-based tabletop, functional and full-scale virtual exercises. - Explore the major legal and liability issues in emergency management and their potential roles in rule-making and policy development. - Acquire the skills necessary to develop, conduct and evaluate disaster exercises in highly-structured and applied, interactive educational simulations.
+- Learn about the phases of emergency management (mitigation, prepared-ness, response, and recovery). - Analyze past disasters and examine effectiveness of the current approaches to emergency management. - Learn about natural and technological hazards, develop hazard and vulner-ability assessments, and strategize mitigation solutions. - Study new and innovative methods for preparing communities and organizations to address the risk of emergencies, disasters, and catastrophes. - Understand how to assess community and organization resilience to disasters and methods for recovering from disasters. - Build leadership, communication, decision-making and problem-solving skills through the development and completion of tabletop, functional and full-scale virtual exercises. - Explore the major legal and liability issues in emergency management and their potential roles in rule-making and policy development. - Acquire the skills necessary to develop, conduct and evaluate disaster exercises in highly-structured and applied, interactive educational simulations.

-- County and city emergency and disaster management agencies - Regional and state emergency management and homeland security departments and agencies - Federal emergency management and homeland security agencies - Emergency management departments within many Federal agencies - · Hospitals and public health agencies - Private corporations and businesses, including nuclear power plants - Criminal justice, firefighting and emergency service agencies
+- County and city emergency and disaster management agencies - Regional and state emergency management and homeland security departments and agencies - Federal emergency management and homeland security agencies - Emergency management departments within many Federal agencies - Private Sector emergency management consulting firms. - Institutions of Higher Education and secondary school districts - Hospitals and public health agencies - Private corporations and businesses, including nuclear power plants - Criminal justice, firefighting and emergency service agencies